Skip to main content

 Catalog Pages

-Assistance with managing academic catalog pages in CourseLeaf CAT.
+Help with managing academic catalog pages in CourseLeaf CAT.

 Catalog Page Review (page owners only)

 The Bentley Academic Catalog is published every summer before the start of a new academic year.
 Each catalog page is "owned" by one or more faculty and staff members, who are responsible for reviewing the page content annually and making any necessary updates.
-The catalog page review process begins in the spring, when page owners are emailed the direct link(s) to open their pages in CourseLeaf NEXT.
+The catalog page review process begins in the spring, when page owners are emailed the direct link(s) to their pages in CourseLeaf NEXT.

 Screenshot of catalog page in NEXT